hackclub/hackclub/meetings/2015-10-27_semester_planning.md

 #### Curriculum

-- mvp1 of the hackEDU portal shipped (features of this need to be defined in the future)
+- 1st MVP of the hackEDU portal shipped (features of this need to be defined in the future)
 - 2 additional workshops shipped

 #### Technical